Deep Learning in Characteristics-Sorted Factor Models: Architecture of Deep Neural Network

-Unlike a standard feed-forward neural network, the $l$-th layer in our architecture is a neural matrix $Z^{[l]}$.
-Each row of $Z^{[l]}$ is a $1\times M$ vector representing the $k_l$-th intermediary characteristics" for $M$ firms, $k_l = 1, 2, ..., K_l$.
-We explicitly make all the columns (firms) share the same parameters $A^{[l]}$ and $b^{[l]}$, whose dimensions are independent of $M$.
-Therefore, the formula for deep characteristics is the same for every firm.
+With some abuse of notation, we express the $P_d \times N$ deep characteristics by $\Y_{t-1}$, the output of the deep learning architecture that generates deep characteristics, Unlike the standard feed-forward neural network, the $l$-th layer in our architecture is a neural matrix $\Z_{t-1}^{[l]}$.
+Each row of $\Z_{t-1}^{[l]}$ is a $N\times 1$ vector representing the $k_l$-th intermediary characteristics for $N$ individual stocks, $k_l = 1, 2, \cdots, K_l$.
+We explicitly make all the columns (stocks) share the same parameters $A^{[l]}$ and $b^{[l]}$, whose dimensions are independent of $N$.
+Therefore, the formula for deep firm characteristics is the same for every stock.

-Here $K_l$ denotes the dimension of the $l$-th layer because the number of columns is fixed as $M$ for all $Z^{[l]}$'s.
-Figure \ref{fig:deepchar} illustrates how our deep-learning network operates by showing a sample architecture from the $(l-1)$-th to the $(l+1)$-th layer, where $K_{l-1}=K_{l+1}=2$ and $K_l=4$.
-The Fama-French approach simply drops all hidden layers and uses $Y\defeq z$ for sorting in the latter part.
-By contrast, $Z^{[0]} \defeq z\otimes x$ in our deep network goes through multiple layers of affine transformations and nonlinear activations, and ends up with a low-dimensional deep characteristic $Y$.
+Here, $K_l$ denotes the dimension of the $l$-th layer because the number of columns is fixed as $N$ for all $\Z_{t-1}^{[l]}$'s.
+Figure \ref{fig:deepchar} illustrates how our deep neural network operates by showing a sample architecture from the $(l-1)$-th to the $(l+1)$-th layer, where $K_{l-1}=K_{l+1}=2$ and $K_l=4$.
+The Fama-French-type factors use $\Y_{t-1}\defeq \Z_{t-1}$ for sorting in the latter part (by hiding hidden layers).
+By contrast, $\Z_{t-1}^{[0]} \defeq \Z_{t-1}$ in our deep neural network goes through multiple layers of affine transformations and nonlinear activations and ends up with a low-dimensional deep characteristic $\Y_{t-1}$.
 Here, the layer sizes $\{K_l\}_{l=1}^{L}$, and the number of layers $L$ are architecture parameters chosen by model designers.